The Repository pattern in Go: a painless way to simplify your service logic

 }

-Unfortunately, the Firebase interfaces for the transactional and non-transactional queries are not fully compatible.
+Unfortunately, the Firebase interfaces for transactional and non-transactional queries are not fully compatible.

 func (f FirestoreHourRepository) getDateDTO(